johnmackintosh/runcharter/README.md

 of process degradation, when the process begins to return back to its natural median state.

-In addition, [research by qicharts2 author Jacob Anheoj shows that the trend rule is not reliable](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0121349).
+In addition, [research by qicharts2 author Jacob Anhoej shows that the trend rule is not reliable](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0121349).
 There are no plans to add tests to identify trends to the package